IamTechknow/Terraview/readme.md

 * [TapTargetView](https://github.com/KeepSafe/TapTargetView/)

 ## Requirements
-Replace the API key value with your own API key.
-You may also use the mockDebug build variant.
+To build, replace the API key value with your own API key.
+You can run the included tests without a key.

 ## Helpful Tutorials and samples I used:
 * [RecyclerView drag and swipe tutorial](https://medium.com/@ipaulpro/drag-and-swipe-with-recyclerview-b9456d2b1aaf#.hhn9yujya)